yaroslaff/deltadir/README.md

 ~~~

 ### Find missing (new) files
-Default mode is `exists` - file considered different if it's completely missing in dst/
+The default mode is `exists`: a file is considered different if it is completely missing in the destination directory (dst/).

 ~~~bash
 # create new file in src